The Land Institute: Products

 Kernza breeding has dramatically increased seed size and production, hastening the timeline of commercialization, and resulting in the release of the first widely-available Kernza product, Long Root Ale from Patagonia Provisions, in 2016.
 The initiative and investment on the part of Patagonia Provisions to bring Long Root Ale to market led to other partnerships and potential Kernza products becoming more widely available to consumers.
 Currently, there are a number of restaurants serving products made with Kernza, including Birchwood Cafe in Minneapolis, Cafe Gratitude in the Los Angeles metro, and Avalanche Pizza in Athens, Ohio.

-After the Birchwood Cafe received a 50-pound bag of grain from the University of Minnesota researchers they began baking crackers, pancakes. tortillas, and puffed grain desserts.
+After the Birchwood Cafe received a 50-pound bag of grain from the University of Minnesota researchers they began baking crackers, pancakes, tortillas, and puffed grain desserts.

 Hopworks Urban Brewery in Portland, Oregon, and Vancouver, Washington, brewed Long Root Ale for Patagonia Provisions and has it on tap, in addition to the ale in four-pack cans being sold in Whole Foods in California.
 Bang!
 Brewing in St. Paul, Minnesota, has a Kernza beer available, as does Blue Skye Brewery nearby in Salina, Kansas.
+Dogfish Head Brewery in Delaware brews another Patagonia Provisions beer and a Grateful Dead branded Juicy Pale Ale, both using Kernza.
 Innovative Dumpling & Strand produces Kernza pasta that they retail through Twin Cities-area farmers' markets.
 The Minneapolis based Fair State Brewing Cooperative partnered with Northern outfitter Askov Finlayson in 2018 to produce Keep the North Cold, a golden ale brewed with Kernza.

+Since at least 2023 the Weaver Street Market cooperative grocery store chain based in Carrboro, North Carolina has baked and sold a bread—marketed as Kernza Bread—made partially from Kernza flour.

+In 2024 Patagonia Provisions released a line of durum wheat and Kernza pasta.

-Ecological benefits
+Ecological benefits and drawbacks

 With perennial soil cover such as that provided by Kernza, farmers stand to greatly reduce soil erosion, potentially turning agriculture into a soil-forming ecosystem, much like the natural ecosystems it replaced.
 Initial research suggests that due to extensive perennial roots, Kernza and other perennial crops may nurture beneficial soil microbiomes.
 The frequent soil disturbance required in annual crop production is disruptive to these microbiomes.

 Deeper and more abundant root systems drive healthy soil.
 Scientific evidence documenting the ecosystem benefits of Kernza is accumulating.
 Research from other perennial systems such as pastures and perennial biofuel crops provide robust evidence of the potential benefits of a perennial grain like Kernza.

 For example, Paustian and colleagues published in 2016 a paper in Nature titled "Climate-Smart Soils" that compares different landscape management approaches for increasing soil carbon sequestration.
 It is clear from their analysis that perennial grains would be a game-changer, as they could sequester carbon and maintain more cropland in production better than any alternative.

-Perennial Grains Story Project

-The Perennial Grains Story Project is a strategic communications collaborative whose goal is to sustain enthusiasm and support for perennial grain polyculture development, and Kernza use in particular, as part of a holistic vision for more truly sustainable food production.
-The partnership is enhancing internal communications among Kernza users and breeders, while working to create communications products that serve the diversity of partner goals and interest.
+Kernza, however, still only makes 1/3 as much grain per acre as wheat, requiring much larger land plots to create comparable yields to non-regenerative grains.